learn-co-curriculum/phase-0-pac-2-while-loop/README.md

 end
 ```

+Or, imagine you had a random number generator between `0` to `9` (which you'll
+learn to make soon).
+You could assign that random number to `magic_exit_number`
+and your repetition would vary between runs of the same program.

 Again, another way of writing this that keeps the _condition expression_ all in
 one place would be:

 ```ruby
 magic_exit_number = 7